-It’s a very exciting time in the cannabis industry right now.
+The cannabis industry continues to grow.
 One of our Bplans writers described going into business in cannabis as a “once-in-a-generation opportunity,” with the product rapidly becoming legal for recreational as well as medical use in many states.

-So how do you get a foothold in this sunrise industry?
-With so many people jumping on the seemingly lucrative cannabis bandwagon, it is important for you to carefully think through your cannabis company before starting.
+But with so many people jumping on the cannabis bandwagon, it’s important for anyone trying to enter the market to carefully think through their cannabis company before starting.
 In legal states, the markets have become so saturated that cannabis companies can end up with thousands of pounds of unsold product.
 Write your business plan and develop your business model with this in mind so you can avoid these issues.

 Remember that a business plan is a living document.
 You should revisit it on a regular basis as your cannabis company grows.
 Set time aside to sit down and revise the plan, comparing forecasts to actuals and revising as necessary.

 It is also a good idea to write a formal business plan to prove your professionalism.
 You can overcome stigma and stereotypes by demonstrating that you have a clear, viable idea for selling a product that consumers want and enjoy.

 If you’re ready to get started, download our free sample cannabis dispensary business plan now.

 Your executive summary needs to be concise.
 Keep it to 1 to 2 pages.
 But don’t neglect it.
 Investors will read this section closely to make sure your company will be a good investment for them.
 It should describe your company, what you do, and what you want from the readers of your executive summary.
 Once finished, it could stand alone as a summary of your full-length business plan.

 Make sure to include information for investors who do not know much about the cannabis industry.
 Ganjapreneur recommends including polls about the increased demand for cannabis legalization.